syncfusion-content/fileformat-docs/FileFormat/Presentation/Working-with-Tables.md

 {% endhighlight %}

-## Applying table styles
+## Apply table styles

 You can format a table by applying pre-defined table styles.
-The following code example demonstrates applying predefined styles to a table.
+The following code example demonstrates how to apply predefined styles to a table.

 {% highlight c# %}
 [C#]